-This registration category is extremely limited and only applies to students and graduates engaging in psychoanalysis services at specific psychoanalytic institutes.
+This registration category is extremely limited and only applies to students and graduates engaging in psychoanalysis services under specific circumstances.
 There are not any known cases of unlicensed practice.
 However, should such a complaint be received, the Board would use it's investigative resources to pursue and prosecute, if appropriate, individuals providing psychoanalysis services without the proper registration.